---

 ### Connection to the Ambiguity Aversion Literature

 In this study, however, we use the Ellsberg gambles primarily as a **task domain** for the factorial design — a set of $K = 4$ decision problems that differs structurally from the insurance triage task.
-The $\alpha$ parameter captures *overall* sensitivity to expected utility maximisation, not ambiguity-specific processing.
+The $\alpha$ parameter captures *overall* sensitivity to expected utility maximization, not ambiguity-specific processing.
 Whether GPT-4o exhibits ambiguity aversion per se — i.e., whether its subjective probability estimates ($\psi$) or choice patterns systematically shift as a function of gamble ambiguity tier — is an important question that lies beyond the scope of the current temperature-focused analysis.
-We note this as a natural direction for future work: examining whether the temperature effect on $\alpha$ is modulated by ambiguity level (e.g., whether high-ambiguity gambles show a larger temperature-induced degradation in choice quality) would connect this line of work more directly to the behavioural decision theory literature.
+We note this as a natural direction for future work: examining whether the temperature effect on $\alpha$ is modulated by ambiguity level (e.g., whether high-ambiguity gambles show a larger temperature-induced degradation in choice quality) would connect this line of work more directly to the behavioral decision theory literature.

 ### Embedding Model and Cross-LLM Comparability